Laravel-Lang/lang/README.md

 ## News

+* in version 10.1, one json file by language, but split translation keys for English version ([#1761](https://github.com/Laravel-Lang/lang/issues/1761))
 * in version 10, we split translation keys into Laravel packages ([#1748](https://github.com/Laravel-Lang/lang/pull/1748), [discussion](https://github.com/Laravel-Lang/lang/discussions/1702#discussioncomment-703215))
 * in version 9.1, we include machine translations, with review by humans for some languages ( see [Discussions](https://github.com/Laravel-Lang/lang/discussions/1692) )
 * in version 9, we propose new structure of files ( see [#1606](https://github.com/Laravel-Lang/lang/discussions/1606), [#1607](https://github.com/Laravel-Lang/lang/pull/1607) )